How to buy Unilever shares?

 What kind of investment is Unilever?

 Unilever can be seen as a fairly defensive investment.
-Unilever pays a fixed dividend on a regular basis and this dividend grows year-on-year.
+Unilever regularly pays out a fixed dividend, and this dividend grows year after year.
 Consumer goods are also less dependent on the economic climate.
-After all, even in bad economic times, we still eat food.
-If you are looking for a defensive share, you can consider investing in Unilever.
+After all, even in economically bad times, we still eat food.
+If you are looking for a defensive share, you may consider investing in Unilever.

-William Hesketh Lever was a grocery wholesaler and brought Sunlight soap to the market after an acquisition of a soap factory.
-In 1885, he founded Lever Brothers and got soap factories all over the world.
-Since 1917 he also started to produce food products, for which he bought up fish ice cream and canneries.
-After his death in 1925 his son William Hulme Lever succeeded him.
+William Hesketh Lever was a wholesaler of groceries and introduced Sunlight soap to the market after taking over a soap factory.
+In 1885, he founded Lever Brothers and owned soap factories all over the world.

 The birth of Unilever

-In 1929, the Dutch margarine company Margarine Unie and the British soap manufacturer Lever Brothers decided to merge and Unilever was born.
-This merger made perfect sense as it benefited both companies.
+In 1929, the Dutch margarine company Margarine Unie and the British soap manufacturer Lever Brothers decided to merge, and thus Unilever was born.
+This merger was very sensible since both companies benefited from it.
 They competed with each other for the same raw materials.
-They also advertised the same type of products and used similar distribution channels.
-The merger allowed them to benefit from economies of scale, which increased the profitability of the stock.
+Both companies also advertised for the same types of products and used similar distribution channels.
+Through the merger, they were able to take advantage of economies of scale, which benefited the profitability of the company.

 Author